 - For people without diabetes, average annual health care costs range from \$4,220 to \$7,151.
 For those with diabetes, that amount soars to an average of \$16,752 per year. - Proper self-management of the disease enables people with diabetes to reduce their health care costs so they are closer to the non-diabetes level.
-It also allows them to reduce the number of work days missed due to the illness. - For Do Well, Be Well with Diabetes participants, the estimated lifetime health care cost savings is \$76,218 per male and \$52,193 per female. - For the 327 program participants in 2018, the projected lifetime economic benefits are an estimated at \$7.8 million.
+It also allows them to reduce the number of work days missed due to the illness. - For Do Well, Be Well with Diabetes participants, the estimated lifetime health care cost savings are \$56,561 for females and \$46,046 for males. - For the 357 program participants in 2021, the projected lifetime economic benefits are estimated at \$6.6 million.